trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/stop-lookup.md

 {{% /tab %}} {{% /tabs %}}

 {{% info %}} All-caps stations, like GÖTEBORG in the example above, are virtual stations.
-These are a group of stations, for example to group stops which are close to eachother or to group several stops serving the same area.
+These are a group of stations, for example to group stops which are close to each other or to group several stops serving the same area.
 This is especially useful for people who are not familiar with the environment.
 Instead of having to choose between several stops which they don't know, they can simply search for trips to "Göteborg". {{% /info %}}